libretro/docs/docs/guides/controller-autoconfiguration.md

 | 6.8.0 | Yes | Yes | Sony Interactive Entertainment DualSense Wireless Controller | Yes | DualSense Wireless Controller | |

-In the above list, two **Autoconfigs file names to generate** entries are identified, which require these autoconfig files for the controller to be identified for the controller drivers:
+In the above list, the following entries under **Autoconfigs file names to generate** are identified and required for the controller to be identified by linuxraw:

 - **Sony Interactive Entertainment DualSense Wireless Controller.cfg**:
 ```